 Alma at a glance

-Alma also connects people with effective mental healthcare.
-According to its website, 80% of people with anxiety and depression see improvement in symptoms within 6 months of seeing an Alma therapist.
+Alma also uses evidence-based tools, making assessments like the Patient Health Questionnaire-9 (PHQ-9) and Generalized Anxiety Disorder-7 (GAD-7) available to providers.
+According to their data, 80% of people with anxiety and depression see improvement in symptoms within six months of seeing an Alma therapist.

 Cost and insurance coverage